 Over the last couple of years, we’ve seen an unprecedented rise in the number of reported security vulnerabilities affecting infrastructure software.
 According to common vulnerabilities and exposure (CVE) statistics issued by the National Vulnerability Database, 2017 saw more than twice as many vulnerabilities than reported in 2016, and 2018 has already seen roughly the same number of vulnerabilities revealed in 2016.
 Those numbers also don’t even include the nearly 8,000 vulnerabilities that weren’t assigned a CVE in 2017.
+Read more to learn how to defend against spectre.

 While 2017 saw its fair share of especially lethal vulnerabilities—with the WannaCry and the Equifax hack among the most well-known—2018 started strong right out of the gate with the Spectre and Meltdown vulnerabilities.
+Defend against spectre with SaltStack.

 Typical Vulnerability Response and Patch Cycle